lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 漢語大詞典/汉语大词典<br>Hànyǔ Dà Cídiǎn - dāncí biǎo - word list
 "Hanyu Da Cidian" is a large dictionary of Chinese and Chinese texts compiled by more than 300 scholars, from 1979 to 1993.

-This word list, with a total of 692,661 terms, gives the headwords of all 12 volumes of the 1st edition,  but without definitions.

-The full dictionary, with definitions, is sold in print and electronically; see the <a href=https://en.wikipedia.org/wiki/Hanyu_Da_Cidian>Wikipedia page<a/> for details (accessed 2022-Feb-04).
+This word list, with a total of 692,661 terms, gives the headwords of all 12 volumes of the 1st edition.
+It does not have definitions.
+The full dictionary, with definitions, is available in print and electronically; see the <a href=https://en.wikipedia.org/wiki/Hanyu_Da_Cidian>Wikipedia page<a/> for details (accessed 2022-Feb-04).

 <b>Original Files 資料來源</b><br>
 https://github.com/cjkvi/cjkvi-dict/blob/master/hydcd-word.txt.<br>